-I think one of my first purchases for my classroom when I found out I was going to be a third grade teacher was two sets of plastic drawers.
+I think one of my first purchases for my classroom, when I found out I was going to be a third-grade teacher, was two sets of plastic drawers.
 I don’t know if I had a plan when I bought them.
-But they are seriously what my classroom revolves around.
-These six little drawers are how I organize lesson plan materials for each week.
+But they are seriously what my classroom revolved around all six years.
+Those six little drawers are exactly how you can organize lesson plan materials for each week.

-I added a label for each day of the week and included an “extra” drawer to keep up with extra materials, hardcopies, leftovers, etc.
+I added bulletin board border + a label for each day of the week and included an “extra” drawer to keep up with extra materials, hardcopies, leftovers, etc.

-Within each drawer are four folders.
-One for morning work, reading, writing, and math (because those are the subjects I teach).
-I also have a green take home folder that rotates to whatever day it is.
+Within each drawer, include folders for each of the subjects you teach.
+You can see the four I used here- one for morning work, reading, writing, and math (because those are the subjects I taught).
+I also used a green take-home folder that rotated to whatever day it is.

 I am curious…Do you have a routine to organize your lesson plan materials?
 If so, how do you do it?
 Leave me a comment and let me know!